 The next closest thing to writing came when a palmist read her palm: “You will be a well-known author by 29.”
 That didn’t happen!
 Marion was far too busy snatching everything life offered in case it passed her by.
 She was New Zealand’s second woman microlight pilot and she featured in National TV programme The Maggie Barry Gardening Show with her NZ Open Herb Garden.
 Twenty-five years later, she took a breather.
 At her father’s insistence, and without any writing experience, she compiled his autobiography.

 Three years on, on a frosty winter’s morning, Marion woke and told her partner she was going to become a famous writer.
 He laughed.
 After all, she was a cattle and pig farmer!

 But the dream had begun.
 The bug caught.

 For the next two years, between hectic farm work, Marion Day taught herself to write.
 Then in 2010 a huge life change was made to come and live in the beautiful Marlborough Sounds.
 Here she began full-time writing.

-Marion Day has won adult and children’s short story competitions, and was shortlisted in the 2011 Storylines Joy Cowley Text Awards.
+Marion Day has won adult and children’s short story competitions, including being shortlisted in the 2011 Storylines Joy Cowley Text Awards.
 She has children’s and adult’s stories in anthologies.
 One of her pre-teen stories has been included in the ESA’s New Zealand textbook for secondary school students - Level 1 Literacy Learning Workbook.
 Another success was as winner of the National Rural Women’s/Ministry of Primary Industry’s short story and photographic competition, which saw her in Parliament to accept her award.
 Marion has recently had prose accepted for Bird Words to be published by Penguin/RandomHouse October 2017.
-Marion also judges short story competitions for organisations and writes for magazines.

 Marion is a member of: